Get in Touch

 • Test planning and estimation methods.

-• Risk identification, assessment, and mitigation.
+• Risk identification, assessment, and mitigation strategies.

 • Defining test completion criteria and exit conditions.